Source code for pwtools.pydos

 from scipy.fftpack import fft

-from pwtools import constants, _flib, num
+from pwtools import _flib, num

 from pwtools.verbose import verbose